Definition of Asset Account

 Conclusion

-Asset accounts forms the most crucial part of the balance sheet which is been looked upon by various stakeholders.
-It is their responsibility of management to maintain the proper assets A/c and report to all concerned.
+Asset accounts form the most crucial part of the balance sheet, which is being looked upon by various stakeholders.
+Management’s responsibility is to maintain the proper assets A/c and report to all concerned.
 Assets A/cs depict what the business owns.
-It also help in a better understanding of the financial positions of the organization.
-Many times companies indulge in window dressing practices to increase its asset worth with different motives.
+It also helps in a better understanding of the financial positions of the organization.
+Companies often use window dressing practices to increase their asset worth with different motives.
 An auditor should check and ensure the accuracy of Assets A/c.

 Recommended Articles

-This is a guide to Asset Account.
-Here we also discuss the definition and asset account in double entry bookkeeping along with examples.
+This is a guide to Asset Accounts.
+Here we also discuss the definition and asset account in double entry bookkeeping, along with examples.
 You may also have a look at the following articles to learn more –